EugeniaYang/si579-restaurant-finder/README.md

-# Getting Started with Create React App
+# Getting Started with our Restaurant Finder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About UI Library: ant-design

+- `yarn add antd` to install ant-design if you are running on localhost
+- Open https://ant.design/components/overview-cn/ to view use in Chinese

 ## Available Scripts